 Duke Blue Devils Football

-A successful period in the history of the football team came at the end of the 1980s.
+A successful period in the football team’s history ended in the 1980s.
 Coach Steve Spurrier led the players to victory in three consecutive seasons.
 Now, the players are coached by David Cutcliffe.
 Under his guidance, they have won seven ACC football championships.

 Duke Blue Devils Soccer

 Duke University began sponsoring a women’s team in 1988.
-Since then, it has participated 23 times in the NCAA Division I Women’s Soccer Championship and has won prizes three times.
+Since then, it has participated 23 times in the NCAA Division I Women’s Soccer Championship and won prizes thrice.
 The men’s team appeared much earlier – in 1935.
 It became known for winning the NCAA tournament in 1986.
-At that time, it was led by John Kerr Jr., who still holds the position of coach.
+At that time, it was led by John Kerr Jr., who still holds the coach position.

 Duke Blue Devils Hockey

-The Duke University hockey program is part of NCAA Division I. The women’s team debuted in 1971.
-Today, it competes in the Atlantic Coast Conference.
+The Duke University hockey program is part of NCAA Division I. The women’s team debuted in 1971 and competes in the Atlantic Coast Conference today.

 Duke Blue Devils: Interesting Facts

-The Duke Blue Devils are a sports team from Duke University in Durham, North Carolina.
-They’re well-known and have done a lot of great things.
-Here’s what makes them special:
+The Duke Blue Devils are a well-known sports team from Duke University in Durham, North Carolina.
+They have done many great things.

 So, the Duke Blue Devils are not just about winning; they’re about teamwork, doing well in school, and helping out in the community.